Skip to content

 Stores batch-level training history.

-Available GAN Tasks
+Available GAN tasks

-The currently available pretrained GAN tasks are:
+The released pretrained GAN tasks include:

 • beam_dense_encoding